Device file: Naming conventions

 The canonical list of the prefixes used in Linux can be found in the Linux Device List, the official registry of allocated device numbers and /dev directory nodes for the Linux operating system.

 For most devices, this prefix is followed by a number uniquely identifying the particular device.
-For hard drives, a letter is used to identify devices and is followed by a number to identify partitions.
+In Linux, a letter is used to identify devices and is followed by a number to identify partitions, for hard disk drives.
 Thus a file system may "know" an area on a disk as /dev/sda3, for example, or "see" a networked terminal session as associated with /dev/pts/14.
+While other implementations generally use numbers for disk device nodes; in this case, the disk partitions are identified by a subsidiary number, such as /dev/da0p3, /dev/disk1s3.

 On disks using the typical PC master boot record, the device numbers of primary and the optional extended partition are numbered 1 through 4, while the indexes of any logical partitions are 5 and onwards, regardless of the layout of the former partitions (their parent extended partition does not need to be the fourth partition on the disk, nor do all four primary partitions have to exist).

 Device names are usually not portable between different Unix-like system variants, for example, on some BSD systems, the IDE devices are named /dev/wd0, /dev/wd1, etc.